zooniverse/zoo-classification-tally/README.md

 # Classification tally

-## Development and deployment

 A counter which shows the number of classifications on a project by a single user.

-`npm install` installs dependencies

-`npm start` builds and runs the site locally.
-N.B this runs on local.zooniverse.org to prevent a CORS error while trying to access the Zooniverse stats API.

-`npm deploy` builds and deploys to https://tally.zooniverse.org/

 ## Querying for a project and user